james0r/wauble-gutenberg/README.md

 #### Production Mode

-In production, global styles (all styles outside of `/src/scss/dynamic`) will be bundled and enqueue'd in the theme.
-Dynamically loaded styles (files created in `/src/scss/modules`) need to be enqueued based on your desired condition with the `functions.php` file.
+In production, global styles (all styles outside of `/src/scss/modules`) will be bundled and enqueue'd in the theme.
+Dynamically loaded modules (files created in `/src/scss/modules`) need to be enqueued based on a condition within `functions.php`.

 Here is an example of dynamically enqueue'ing the `front-page.css` styles: